LukasDrsman/tomamosh/README.md

 3. Navigate to `src` directory and run `tomamosh.py` with python

 ## Usage
-1. A window with a button "Select AVI file" will appear, click the button
+1. A window with a button **Select AVI file** will appear, click the button
 2. You will be prompted to select avi file
-3. A window with options will appear: <br><br>
+3. A window with options will appear
+4. Change options to desired state and press **Render !**
 ![preview image](https://github.com/LukasDrsman/tomamosh/blob/master/assets/preview.png)

 ### Mode: